sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 He was soft, warm; the velvet of his outfit brushing lightly against your exposed skin.
 The lack of a heartbeat was strange and not something you had really noticed when you had been in his body, but this was also a dream, so you weren't sure if that was real or not.
 You relaxed into him, wondering whether monster souls had a heartbeat.
 Why would they?

 You shook your head to loosen the thought from your mind.
 It wasn't important right now.
 "That.. makes a bit of sense, but doesn't quite answer my question.
 You coulda left me for-- Oh my god, I died," you said, cutting yourself off as the memory finally resurfaced of Kris, possessed, standing before you with a scythe you yourself wielded briefly.

+And of the massive figure of the black Void that commanded the Player, and the Knight that represented them... *that* must have been the 'puppetmaster'.
+The Angel, the Player was his agent, and yet not quite under his control.

 "*You*, your soul, is quite safe with me!"
 Jevil chirped up.